 This hearty fall favorite also makes the cut because "it contains a hefty dose of beta-carotene (a precursor to vitamin A) to support immune function and possibly reduce disease risk," says Virgin.

 Try it: This RD's soothing butternut squash soup is packed with antioxidants like vitamins A, C, and beta-carotene for an added micronutrient boost.
 Or go for our healthy spin on a root veggie and fig farro salad.

 "Garlic is forgotten sometimes, but this vegetable has been used therapeutically for thousands of years and has been studied extensively for its benefit to heart health and immune system function," says Cording.

-Try it: This 3-ingredient garlic toast recipe is the perfect way to reap garlic's immune-boosting perks.
-It has you chop the garlic and allow it to rest for 20 minutes—key for activating allicin.
+Try it: This plant-based "chorizo" chili recipe is the perfect way to reap garlic's immune-boosting perks.

 9. Red onion

 "Onions, like garlic, aren't always top of mind when we think of vegetables, but they are a food source of prebiotic fibers to nourish probiotic bacteria in the gut and have been studied for their potential to help fight disease," says Cording.

 Virgin loves them, too, in part because they're a rich source of quercetin, a flavonoid antioxidant that's also a natural antihistamine.

 Antihistamines are commonly used to treat allergies, so red onions are a worthy salad ingredient for anyone suffering from hay fever.

 Bonus: Heating onions doesn't seem to lower their quercetin content.